drafter-edu/drafter-edu.github.io/index.md

 * [Simple Adventure Game](https://drafter-edu.github.io/drafter/workbook/index.html#simple-adventure-game): Explore a world of decisions and find the treasure.
 * [Store](https://drafter-edu.github.io/drafter/workbook/index.html#store): Create a shop where users can purchase items.
 * More examples can be found [here](https://drafter-edu.github.io/drafter/examples/examples.html)!

+We also have this [Google Doc worksheet assignment](https://docs.google.com/document/d/1T2HOqBNXebUUnE6dVRNTLcgE8f4A58IaewJ-LSV1n8k/copy) that we use in our CS1.

 # Documentation